Athemis/gen_nginx_bl/README.md

 ## Requirements

    You need a working Python 3 installation.
 The script is looking for an executable named `python` in your PATH.
-You can check which version of `python` by running `python -- version` from the command line.
+You can check which version of `python` by running `python --version` from the command line.
 I tested the script with Python 3.2.2 but anything from
    3.1 onwards should be sufficient.

    If your Python 3 executable is not named `python` but e.g. `python3` change the first line of the script to `#!/usr/bin/env python3`.